straw-hat-team/adr/src/adrs/4761776210/README.md

 ### Ownership follows the parent

-A resource attached to `/project/proj_123` is answered for by whoever answers for that project.
+A resource whose `parent` is `places/pl_123`, the node a tenant labels its billing project, is answered for by whoever answers for that node.
 Nothing has to be copied onto the resource for that to be true, because the attachment was authorized against the parent in the first place: the write path establishes that the calling principal may place a resource at that node, and the governance bound to that node then governs the resource.
 Adding an `owner` field to restate it is
 counterproductive: